matsen/teaching/courses/GS541/index.md

 ### Homework 2

-Do the following in a script, either submitting both the script and the output, or a Jupyter notebook that has been run from scratch ("Restart & Run All") and exported to PDF.
-PDF is best, but if you encounter problems with the PDF export you may submit (in order of preference) HTML or the `.ipynb` file.

 * Fill in the blanks in the [Homework 2 Jupyter notebook](https://github.com/matsen/teaching/blob/main/notebooks/homework_2.ipynb).
 * Submit the Jupyter notebook run from scratch ("Restart & Run All") and exported to PDF.
 If you have problems exporting to PDF, that's fine, HTML and `.ipynb` are also fine formats (with my preference in that order).